 £35,920 |

-According to the Guardian University Guide 2023 medicine subject rankings, the following five universities have the highest percentage of graduates who find graduate-level jobs or are in further study at a professional or higher education level within 15 months of graduation.
+According to the Guardian University Guide 2025 medicine subject rankings, the following five universities have the highest percentage of graduates who find graduate-level jobs or are in further study at a professional or higher education level within 15 months of graduation.

+In the UK, most medical schools require applicants to sit for the UK Clinical Aptitude Test (UKCAT).
+The UKCAT assesses your critical thinking, problem-solving, and communication skills.
 Some universities may also require applicants to have work experience in a healthcare or medical setting to demonstrate their commitment to the field.
-Shortlisted applicants will typically be invited to attend an interview, which can be conducted in person or online, to assess their suitability for the course as well.
+Shortlisted applicants will typically be invited to an interview, which can be conducted in person or online, to assess their suitability for the course.

-For international students wishing to study Medicine at the undergraduate level, an IELTS score of no less than 6.5 across all four categories - reading, writing, speaking and listening – with an overall 7.0 score is generally required at most universities.
+For international students wishing to study medicine at the undergraduate level, an IELTS score of no less than 6.5 across all four categories - reading, writing, speaking and listening – with an overall 7.0 score is generally required at most universities.

 The UK Clinical Aptitude Test (UKCAT) is part of the selection process of some UK medical and dental schools.
 It is an online test designed to test cognitive abilities, attitudes, critical thinking, and logical reasoning.
 There are four reasoning tests and a situational judgement test.

-If you are interested in studying Medicine in the UK, arrange your free consultation today.
+If you are interested in studying medicine in the UK, arrange your free consultation today.
 Don't forget the Medicine Service provides interview practice with a doctor who sits on the admission panel of a UK medical school.

 Four out of the top ten medical schools in the world are in the UK.
 UK medical schools are a popular destination amongst international students who want to study MBBS in the UK.

-The subject requirements for medicine graduate entry in the UK are physics, chemistry and biology.
+The subject requirements for medicine graduate entry in the UK are physics, chemistry, and biology.
 However, some of the top medical schools in the UK might also require students to study mathematics.

 Top medical schools in the UK advise students to get relevant medical experience as a volunteer or intern to strengthen their medical application.